 The County has a longstanding commitment to sound financial management.
-In 1988, this commitment was codified into the Principles of Sound Financial Management (PSFM) that are regularly reviewed and updated to ensure continued usefulness as a guide for decision-making.
-The consistent and coordinated approach to decision making provided by the PSFM has enhanced the County's image and credibility with the public, bond rating agencies and investors, and is reflected in the County's three AAA bond ratings.
+In 1988, this commitment was codified into the Principles of Sound Financial Management (PSFM), a document that is regularly reviewed and updated to ensure continued usefulness as a guide for decision-making.
+The consistent and coordinated approach to decision making provided by the Principles has enhanced the County's image and credibility with the public, bond rating agencies and investors, and is reflected in the County's three AAA bond ratings.
 Three factors make this prudent financial planning imperative: